-^{6.} The question for length of U.S. residence in the ACS reads, "When did this person come to live in the United States?" with the instruction, "If this person came to live in the United States more than once, print latest year."
+7 The question for length of U.S. residence reads, "When did this person come to live in the United States?" with the instruction, "If this person came to live in the United States more than once, print latest year."

 Over time, low-skilled immigrants have become more specialized in particular lines of work.
-The share employed in immigrant-intensive sectors in 2015 reached 14.8 percent in construction (up from 7.8 percent in 1990), 11.3 percent in eating and drinking establishments (up from 8.7 percent in 1990), 7.2 percent in personal services (up from 6.9 percent in 1990), and 6.9 percent in agriculture (up from 5.7 percent in 1990).
-The one immigrant-intensive sector registering a decline in its share of low-skilled immigrant employment is nondurable manufacturing-which includes apparel, footwear, furniture, and textiles-industries whose overall employment in the United States has fallen sharply in recent decades due to technological change and competition from China and other lowwage countries (Autor, Dorn, and Hanson 2013).
+The share employed in immigrant-intensive sectors in 2015 reaches 14.8 percent in construction (from 7.8 percent in 1990), 11.3 percent in eating and drinking establishments (from 8.7 percent in 1990), 7.2% in personal services (from 6.9% in 1990), and 6.9 percent in agriculture (from 5.7% in 1990).
+The one immigrant-intensive sector registering a decline in its share of low-skilled-immigrant employment is nondurable manufacturing, which includes apparel, footwear, furniture, and textiles, industries whose overall employment in the United States has fallen sharply in recent decades due to technological change and competition from China and other low-wage countries (Autor, Dorn, and Hanson, 2013).

-The transition of the U.S. low-skilled immigrant population from sojourners to settlers, first noted by Wayne Cornelius (1992) nearly three decades ago, today appears to be largely complete.
-Part of this shift is the natural result of a dynamic process of immigration in which early arrivals initially dominate the population, only to decline in importance as the existing stock grows and matures (Piore 1980).
-However, the shift is also the result of the pronounced slowdown in low-skilled immigration since the mid-2000s, as seen in figure 1.
+The transition of the U.S. low-skilled immigrant population from sojourners to settlers, first noted by Cornelius (1986) three decades ago, today appears to be largely complete.
+Part of this shift is the natural result of a dynamic process of immigration in which early arrivals initially dominate the population only to decline in importance as the existing stock grows and matures (Piore, 1980).
+However, the shift is also the result of the pronounced slowdown in low-skilled immigration since the mid 2000s, as seen in Figure 1.